cmkap/CV/README.md

 - Enhanced independent learning and problem-solving
 - EQ curriculum in feedback, empathy and team-work

+## Just IT Training Ltd (September 2021 to November 2021)

+- A twelve-week intensive bootcamp covering the fundamentals of Web and Software development.

 ## Queen Mary University, London (09/09 to 09/12)

 - Maths and Computing